Israel flags at the festival

 What is your privacy policy?

-UJA’s privacy policy can be found here.
+UJA’s privacy statement can be found here.

-By registering and attending this event, you agree to the use of your photo and/or video for publications, news releases, online, and in other communications related to UJA Federation of Greater Toronto.
+By registering and attending this event, you agree to the use of your photo and/or video for publications, new releases, online, and in other communications related to UJA Federation of Greater Toronto.
 If you have any questions, please contact info@walkwithisrael.com.

 TERMS & CONDITIONS

-The attendee's presentation of their ticket at entry to the Festival constitutes a representation to UJA that the attendee has read, and confirms that they will comply with, the Code of Conduct, and accepts that their ticket, and their license to enter or remain on the Sherman Campus, may be revoked at any time in the sole discretion of UJA.
+The attendee’s presentation of their ticket at entry to the Walk Festival constitutes a representation to UJA that the attendee has read, and confirms that they will comply with, the Code of Conduct and accepts that their ticket, and their license to enter or remain on the Sherman Campus, may be revoked at any time in the sole discretion of UJA.

 CODE OF CONDUCT

 UJA is committed to fostering an inclusive environment free from harassment.
-UJA strictly enforces a zero-tolerance policy towards acts of intolerance, racism, and unsafe, abusive, unlawful, inciteful, or offensive conduct will not be tolerated at the Event.
+UJA strictly enforces a zero-tolerance policy towards acts of intolerance and, racism and unsafe, abusive, unlawful, inciteful, or offensive conduct will not be tolerated at the Event.
 This Code of Conduct is designed to uphold these values, addressing any behaviour that is inconsistent with this goal and detracts from the Event’s purpose of peaceful solidarity with the people of Israel, the overall experience of the Event attendees, and the safety of the Event.

 The following conduct is prohibited at the Event:

-• Behaviour that is unruly, disruptive, threatening, or violent in nature, including verbal or physical harassment of attendees, volunteers, or staff, or any act which, in the opinion of Event staff, poses a safety risk or detracts from the peaceful experience of the Event or which is otherwise unlawful.
+• Behaviour that is unruly, disruptive, threatening or violent in nature, including verbal or physical harassment of attendees, volunteers, or staff, or any act which, in the opinion of Event staff, poses a safety risk or detracts from the peaceful experience of the Event or which is otherwise unlawful.

-• Using language or making gestures that are threatening, inciteful, abusive, or discriminatory, including on the basis of race, ethnicity, national origin, religion, ability, gender, gender identity, and/or sexual orientation.
+• Using language or making gestures that are threatening, inciteful, abusive, or discriminatory, including on the basis of race, ethnicity, national origin, religion, ability, gender, gender identity, and/or sexual orientation

-• Possession of any of the Prohibited Items (defined below).
+• Possession of any of the Prohibited Items (defined below)

-• Conduct that could result in injury to persons or damage to private property, whether owned by UJA or otherwise, or other personal property of UJA or attendees at the Event.
+• Conduct that could result in injury to persons or damage to private property, whether owned by UJA or otherwise, or other personal property of UJA or attendees at the Event

-• Engaging in commercial activity or displaying signs, symbols, images, or messaging for commercial purposes without permission from UJA.
+• Engaging in commercial activity or displaying signs, symbols, images, or messaging for commercial purposes without permission from UJA

-• Throwing objects of any kind.
+• Throwing objects of any kind

-• Entering unauthorized areas.
+• Entering unauthorized areas

-• Failing to follow requests from Event staff regarding Event operations, policies, and emergency response procedures.
+• Failing to follow requests from Event staff regarding Event operations, policies and emergency response procedures

-• Failing to leave the Event when directed to do so by Event staff.
+• Failing to leave the Event when directed to do so by Event staff

 Compliance with Policy